Annabel's Blend

 Notes:

-Portfolio figures are generated via Timeline using median return from 800 scenarios from 108 years of historic data.
-The annuity rates are Just annuity rates and correct as at April 2023.
+Portfolio figures are generated via Timeline, with rates supplied by Just using median return from 912 scenarios from 109 years of historic data.
+The annuity rates are Just annuity rates.
 The £10,000 income has been set to increase by 2% (government target inflation).